eclipsesource/tabris-js/doc/widget-basics.md

 button.dispose();
 ```

-After a widget is disposed none of it's methods will work except `isDisposed`, which returns `true` if the widget has been disposed, otherwise `false`.
+After a widget is disposed none of its methods will work except `isDisposed`, which returns `true` if the widget has been disposed, otherwise `false`.